henriits/date_counter/README.md

-# Date Counter
+# Date Counter / Event Planner

-This project is a simple date counter application built with React, TypeScript, and Vite.
-It allows users to input two dates and calculates the number of days between them.
-The project includes hot module replacement (HMR) for a smooth development experience and follows some ESLint rules for code quality.
+This project is a simple event planner application built with React, TypeScript, and Vite.
+It allows users to input events with start and end dates, view them in a calendar format, and see the time left until the events start.

+We have all been there, looking for a website that shows us how many days are left until Christmas. 😊

 ## Features

-- Calculate the number of days between two dates
+- Add, edit, and delete events with start and end dates
+- View events in a calendar format
+- See the time left until events start
+- Stores events in LocalStorage
 - Responsive design
 - TypeScript for type safety
 - ESLint for code quality